All About a Mutual Fund

 How Can You Make Money in Mutual Funds?

-As a Mutual Fund Shareholder, you can participate in the growth of the stock market and government securities through NAVPS* (Net Asset Value Per Share) price appreciation, depending on the fund you’d choose to invest in.
+As a shareholder, you can participate in the growth of the stock market and government securities through NAVPS* (Net Asset Value Per Share) price appreciation, depending on the fund you’d choose to invest in.